wingillis/wingillis.github.io/readme.md

 It's built with [jekyll](https://jekyllrb.com/), plus a lot of additional components, like [vue.js](http://vuejs.org/v2/guide/).

 To publish the blog, first run `./deploy.sh` and then run `./remaster.sh`

+## 2022-11-19

+I believe the blog compiles correctly with the newest version of jekyll.